GergoSz/UselessAreaCalculator/README.md

-# TabMenu2
+# UselessAreaCalculator

+Calculates the areas under 3 different functions.

-New TabMenu WPF and Material Design for my youtube channel http://youtube.com/designcomwpf
+The TabMenu WPF and Material Design setup is from youtube channel http://youtube.com/designcomwpf

 **CLONE OR DOWNLOAD**
 * Open the file _TabMenu2.sln_ with Visual Studio